 Arriving at a solution by strict calculation is not regarded as designing because the solution is seen as arising automatically and inevitably from the interaction of the method of solution and the data.
 In this regard the process of calculating is considered to be non-creative.
-The selection of a solution method, or the representation of a problem in a form

-Center for Digital Economy Research Stern School of Business Working Paper IS-86-80 that permits it to be solved by calculation may be considered design if this does not follow directly from a statement of the problem.
+The selection of a solution method, or the representation of a problem in a form that permits it to be solved by calculation may be considered design if this does not follow directly from a statement of the problem.
 It is characteristic of creative solutions that they are seen to be apt after the fact and not before.
 Consequently design may be said to involve creativity and originality.